We’re Available 24/7

 5. File a lawsuit: If you are unable to resolve the age discrimination through negotiation, you may choose to file a lawsuit.
 A lawsuit can be an effective way to hold your employer accountable for its discriminatory practices and to recover damages for the harm that you have suffered.

-It’s important to remember that fighting against age discrimination can be a complex and time-consuming process and that the support of an experienced employment attorney can be invaluable.
-An attorney can help ensure that your rights are protected and can guide you through the legal process.
+It’s important to remember that fighting against age discrimination can be a complex and time-consuming process.
+The support of a knowledgeable employment attorney can be invaluable.
+They can help ensure that your rights are protected and can guide you through the legal process.

 Call our Experienced Age Discrimination Attorney!